xwojziarnik/xwojziarnik/README.md

 - 🏙️ Currently I live in Poznań, Poland,
 - 👶 I'm a newbie in programming,
-- 🚲 🏀 In my free time I like riding a bike and play basketball,
+- 🚲 🏀 In my free time I like to ride a bike and play basketball,
 - ✉️ Reach me on:
 <div id="badges">
     <a href="https://www.linkedin.com/in/wojciech-ziarnik-23ba971a1/">